berryes/TikTunnel/README.md

 # Contributing
 You can always make a pull request if you have a fix for a possible bug or idea.
-If you wanto help me reverse engineer the API you can always reach me at [#tiktunnel:berryez.xyz](https://matrix.to/#/#tiktunnel:berryez.xyz)
+If you want to help me reverse engineer the API you can always reach me at [#tiktunnel:berryez.xyz](https://matrix.to/#/#tiktunnel:berryez.xyz)

 # API